Skip to content

 *vXX.YY.ZZ

-If you have already installed Node and npm, make sure that your installation is the most recent version.
-If you're new to npm or need a refresher, this npm crash course I created will get you up to speed.
+If no version numbers appear, you'll need to install Node and npm.
+If you already have them installed, ensure you're using the latest version.
+If you're new to npm or need a refresher, my npm crash course will get you up to speed.

 Exercises: